 Do I have social anxiety and how do I find out?
 Social phobia is an anxiety disorder.
 Someone with social phobia manifests symptoms of anxiety.
-Here are some tips for dealing with social anxiety disorder to help you discover your anxiety levels.
+Here are some tips for social anxiety disorder to help you discover your anxiety levels.

 - If I want to know do I have social anxiety, then check to see if the following conditions are present:

-- - Feeling a clear and constant discomfort when you are in social situations or public performances or having to face people who are not your family.
+- - Feeling clear and constant discomfort when you are in social situations or public performances or having to face people who are not your family.

 - -You also have social phobia if you have anxiety when others can make an assessment on you.

 - - You feel very uncomfortable and afraid when you think it could become humiliating or embarrassing.